Category: Nomadiversary

 The last National Park to top our list for this year is Everglades National Park in Florida.
 We didn’t get to do much hiking here due to the wildness of the park, but we learned so much and saw so many diverse biomes.

+So, this next favorite surprised us in the best way.
 The Newport Mansions in Rhode Island!
 Guys, they were breathtaking.
 We want to go back during the Christmas season to see them all decked out for the holidays!
+It was so neat to see the opulence of that era and hear about their daily lives.

 Even though they’re no where near each other, we kind of group The Biltmore in with the Newport Mansions.
 The Biltmore was built by the Vanderbilt Family who also built two of the Newport Mansions, but where the Newport Mansions were really made to show off all of the opulence and wealth of the era, The Biltmore was made to be more of a home and to entertain friends and family.
 It took us almost six hours to visit this place and we had to rush.
 It’s crazy big!